Frequently Asked Questions About EL Students and Services

 Which students must complete a Home Language Survey?

-Each student in a North Carolina district must complete a Home Language Survey, as per North Carolina Board of Education policy.
+Every student in a North Carolina district must complete a Home Language Survey, as per North Carolina Board of Education policy.

 Do all students need to do a new Home Language Survey each year?